STAFF

 Comanche / Cherokee / Tarahumara

 Mandy Yeahpau joined NACF in 2022 and is responsible for leading the communications and marketing initiatives for the organization.
-Mandy recently served as the Social Media Manager for IllumiNative working to smash harmful stereotypes about Indigenous peoples and increase respectful and authentic representation of Native Americans in the media.
+Mandy recently served as the social media manager at IllumiNative working to disrupt harmful stereotypes about Indigenous peoples and increase respectful and authentic representation of Native Americans in the media.
+At the same time, Mandy assisted Native Organizers Alliance, working to build power for Native peoples by supporting effective organizing to empower Indigenous leaders and communities for transformational change.
 Uplifting Native peoples and highlighting their strengths and knowledge is the motivation behind much of Mandy’s career path, including her time as an award-winning journalist and Independent filmmaker.
 She earned her B.A. in Convergent Media and Communications with an emphasis on Video Production from Southern Oregon University, and is of Comanche, Cherokee and Tarahumara descent.
+She sits on the Roundhouse Indigenous Advisory Committee.